xiaoxiu121/TSMRG/README.md

 ```

 ## Datasets Preparation
-* **MIMIC-CXR**: The images can be downloaded from [physionet](https://www.physionet.org/content/mimic-cxr-jpg/2.0.0/), and put it under `data/mimic_cxr/images`.
+* **MIMIC-CXR**: The images can be downloaded from [physionet](https://www.physionet.org/content/mimic-cxr-jpg/2.0.0/).
 First, the annotation file `mimic_annotation.json` is fully aligned with the [HERGen](https://github.com/HKU-MedAI/HERGen), ensuring identical entry counts and dataset structure.
 In addition to the standard entries, we have extended the annotation file by adding the following fields:

      * `labels` and `clip_indices`: These are essential for classification tasks and are derived from [PromptRMG](https://github.com/jhb86253817/PromptMRG).
      * `report_comparision`: This field contains a temporally-aware report summary, generated using the [InternLM2-20B](https://huggingface.co/internlm/internlm2-20b) model.